microsoft/nn-Meter/docs/builder/build_kernel_latency_predictor.md

 ## Step 2: Generate and Profile Kernel Model by Configs

-The second step is generating and profiling kernel model by configurations.
+The second step is generating and profiling kernel model by configurations. nn-Meter supports both implementation of Tensorflow and PyTorch kernels.
+Users could switch the kernel implementation between Tensorflow and PyTorch by editing configuration `IMPLEMENT` in `<workspace-path>/configs/predictorbuild_config.yaml`.
+Here we use Tensorflow implementation and `"tflite_cpu"` backend as an example.

 Currently, the kernel blocks and corresponding configurations supported by nn-Meter include:

 (conv related kernels)